pathri/ClinicalTrials_Prediction/README.md

 4. Add this line "dbms.security.allow_csv_import_from_file_urls=true"

 Now,to start the graph, open terminal and go to neo4j community folder and run the following command : ./bin/neo4j console

+Note:
+The integrated data can be download from Figshare : https://doi.org/10.6084/m9.figshare.18631901 Copy the unzipped file to data folder of Neo4j (e.g. neo4j-community-4.1.3/data/databases)